-YMCA Victoria will launch a suite of Virtual Group Fitness classes at three of its major recreation centres this month, with plans to extend the innovative technology to many of the 34 YMCA-managed recreation facilities in the next 12 months.
+YMCA Victoria will launch a suite of Virtual Group Fitness classes at three of its major recreation centres this month, with plans to extend the innovative technology to many of the 34 YMCA-managed recreation facilities.

 This will provide a huge increase in class numbers and availability to the 60,000 plus members at the Y.